-Inventories are stated at the lower of cost or market, with cost determined using the first-in-first-out method.
+Inventories are stated at the lower of cost or net realizable value, with cost determined using the first-in-first-out method.
 Inventories, which consist of implants and instruments held in our warehouse or with third-party independent sales agencies or distributors, are considered finished goods and are purchased from third parties.